Top 10 Coffee Cultures Worldwide

 6Colombian Coffee Culture

-Colombian Coffee Culture: In Colombia, coffee is a source of national pride, grown in the lush Andean highlands and celebrated in the Coffee Cultural Landscape, a UNESCO World Heritage site.
-Colombians typically drink tinto, a small black coffee, or café con leche at home ...
+In Colombia, coffee is a source of national pride, grown in the lush Andean highlands and celebrated in the Coffee Cultural Landscape, a UNESCO World Heritage site.
+Colombians typically drink tinto, a small black coffee, or café con leche at home or in local tiendas.
+The ...
 Show More

 + Comment+ Vote ( 1 )